-However, if you do plan to catch a show, make sure you are well prepared, because the best shows sometimes book out months in advance.
+However, if you do plan to catch a show, make sure you are well prepared because the best shows sometimes book out months in advance.

 If you haven’t had a chance to grab tickets beforehand, or if you don’t have the budget to spend USD$200 for a show, check out the website Broadway for Broke People, where they have ticket lotteries every day.

-After your Broadway show you should definitely head on to Times Square, as it’s the place where New York’s energy truly comes to life.
+After your Broadway show, you should definitely head on to Times Square, as it’s the place where New York’s energy truly comes to life.

 It is not actually a square, but rather a spot where 7th Avenue and Broadway intersect and create the surrounding four quarters.

-It’s one of the most touristy spots in New York, and the bright lights are the main appeal for people who have constantly seen this place plastered all over TV screens.
+No trip to NYC is complete without visiting Times Square, making it one of the most touristy spots in New York, and the bright lights are the main appeal for people who have constantly seen this place plastered all over TV screens.